-If the post-withdrawal disbursement includes Before delivering a post-withdrawal disbursement of loan funds, the school must first determine that the borrower is eligible for a late delivery under the provisions in subsection 8.7.E.
+If the post-withdrawal disbursement is composed of Before delivering a post-withdrawal disbursement of loan funds, the school must first determine that the borrower is eligible for a late delivery under the provision in subsection 8.7.E.
 (See also subsection 7.7.G for the late disbursement provisions applicable to lenders.)
 A student may receive all or a portion of an initial disbursement as a post-withdrawal disbursement provided that all of the following conditions are met:

-- The student is not a first-year, first-time undergraduate Stafford loan borrower subject to delayed delivery requirements who withdrew prior to the completion of the first 30 days of his or her program of study. - Except in the case of a parent PLUS loan, the department processed a valid SAR or ISIR with an official EFC on or before the date of the student's withdrawal. - The school certified the loan on or before the date of the student's withdrawal.
-[DCL GEN-04-03] - The borrower signed the Master Promissory Note (MPN) for the loan subject to return of Title IV funds prior to the date the return of Title IV funds calculation was completed.
-[DCL GEN-05-16] - The disbursement is not a second or subsequent FFELP loan disbursement, even if it was included in the return of Title IV funds calculation as aid that could have been disbursed. - Within 30 days of the date of the school's determination that the student withdrew and prior to delivering the loan disbursement, the school must contact notified the borrower in writing to: prior to delivering the disbursement and obtain confirmation that the borrower still requires the loan funds.
+- The student is not a first-year, first-time undergraduate Stafford loan borrower who withdrew prior to the completion of the first 30 days of his or her program of study. - Except in the case of a PLUS loan, the department processed a valid SAR or ISIR with an official EFC on or before the date of the student's withdrawal. - The school certified the loan on or before the date of the student's withdrawal.
+[DCL GEN-04-03] - The borrower signed the Master Promissory Note (MPN) prior to the date the return of Title IV funds calculation is completed.
+[DCL GEN-05-16]

+Within 30 days of the date of the school's determination that the student withdrew and prior to delivering the loan disbursement, tThe school must contact notify the borrower in writing prior to delivering the disbursement and obtain confirmation that the borrower still requires the loan funds.
 In making this contact the school must explain the borrower's obligation to repay any loan funds that the school delivers.
-The school must document in the student's file the result of the contact and the final determination concerning the postwithdrawal disbursement.
+The school must document in the student's file the result of the contact and the final determination concerning the postwithdrawal disbursement.to: